 A budget is an essential tool to help you stay on top of paying your expenses and debt and saving for your goals.
 Knowing where your money is going and when it’s being spent starts with math.
 Figure out your monthly income and your expenses on paper, a spreadsheet, or in a financial app.
 You can determine this by taking a look at your pay stubs and bank statements to see what has been deposited into your accounts.
 If you have any additional income from a part-time job, child support, or some other source, make sure to include that money as well.
 When you know your income, write down a list of your expenses based on your monthly bills.

 To create your budget, subtract your total expenses from your total income each month.
 If you have some money left over you could put that in savings or use it for something else.
 If the balance is in the red, you’ll need to cut back on your spending or generate additional income.

 As a single parent, it’s a good idea to break the habit of relying on credit cards.
 Interest rates and fees can add significant debt to your finances, especially if you get behind on payments.
 If you need money, consider taking a loan from a relative.
 Your employer may also offer employee loans that get paid back through paycheck withdrawals at no interest.
 Check with your human resources department to find out if that’s an option for you.
 If you must use a credit card, make sure you get a card with the best possible interest rate.
 Visit Bankrate.com to compare card rates, fees, and terms.
-There are also organizations such as the National Foundation for Credit Counseling, which offer help from certified counselors for free or at a low-cost.

 It’s smart to create a financial safety net that includes three to six months of expenses to help see you through a crisis.
 Unexpected events can have a huge impact on your financial future if you aren’t prepared.